CloudLabsAI-Azure/Safe-Travels-Agent/LabFiles/Exercise1.md

    ![Additional Travel Testing](../media/ex1-travel-g17.png)

 1. Test another travel-related query to validate the agent's knowledge.
-Ask about travel Policy:
+Ask about travel Policy and review the output.

    ```
    What is our company travel policy?